 There are also a couple of reputable money changers now at the airport alongside the ATM’s.
 While I have written about safely changing money in Bali you can use these without any risk of being ripped off as they are completely trustworthy.
 Although the exchange rate is not as competitive as a money changer, they’re within 2-3 points, making the convenience and security worth it, especially for first time visitors with no local currency.

 After exiting customs through the arrival gates you will be confronted with a wall of drivers holding signs behind a barrier all trying to catch your attention.
 There are also a number of touts inside the barrier that will start harassing you for a taxi fare.
 These are never a good idea to accept.

 Recently there has been some improvements to the arrivals hall that include taxi and transport companies where you can book a taxi to your destination.
 However, it can still be hit-and-miss.
-At my last arrival, I tried to organise a taxi fare to my destination in Seminyak but was consistently being quoted around IDR250-300k, which is way too much for a simple taxi service (and they are never taxis, they are always private drivers on contract).
+At my last arrival, I tried to organise a taxi fare to my destination in Seminyak but was consistently being quoted around IDR250-300k, which is way too much for simple taxi service (and they are never taxis, they are always private drivers on contract).